kstephens6054/word-ladder/README.md

 An online word ladder game built with React, TypeScript, and Vite.

+## Architecture

+### root Component

+The root component provides the query context, suspense boundaries and error boundaries for the application.

+### App Component

+The App component manages the word list used by the game.

+### Layout Component

+The Layout component displays the app UI elements

+### WordLadderGame Component

+The WordLadderGame component manages the state for the current game

+### Playfield Component

+The Playfield component manages the game UI.

 ## Tech Stack

 - **React 19** - UI library